10 Ways to Reduce Holiday Stress + Actually Enjoy the Season

 And, of course, what’s more festive than spicy and comforting cinnamon?
 Cinnamon essential oil fights free radical damage and inflammation. (source)

-I recommend this essential oil diffuser, which will make your home smell incredible, and thus your mood will feel joyful!
+I also recommend this essential oil diffuser, which will make your home smell incredible, and thus your mood will feel joyful!

 Reduce Holiday Stress: Embrace Minimalism